 After you have flashed the Debian installer image and restarted your QNAP device, the Debian installer will start.
 Since the TS-21x/TS-22x does not have any IO device, SSH will be used for the installation.
 The installer will bring up the network, start the OpenSSH server and you can then connect to the device using SSH.
 You have to wait a few minutes after starting the system before you can connect.
 When the installer is ready, the status LED will change to solid green and your device will beep briefly to indicate that you can now login via SSH.

 - If your QNAP firmware is configured to use DHCP (the default configuration from QNAP), Debian installer will try to acquire an IP address with DHCP.
 If you have not initialized your QNAP firmware with QFinder, DHCP will be used.
 You can use the MAC address of your QNAP device to tell your DHCP server to give out a specific IP address to your machine.

 - If you configured a static address in your QNAP firmware, this configuration will be used.
 However, if your network configuration was incomplete (e.g. IP address or DNS were missing), the installer will use DHCP instead.

-192.168.1.100.
+- If DHCP is used but your DHCP server does not respond, the device will use the fallback address `192.168.1.100`.
 If you are unsure what the address of your QNAP is, unplug the Ethernet cable, start the machine again, wait until Debian installer is ready for SSH and then plug the cable back in and connect to this fallback address.